Chronology of Jesus’ Public Ministry

 Jesus and his five disciples

 Attended an unidentified Jewish Feast in Jerusalem (Jn 5:1).
 Many theologians favor this as being Jesus’ second Passover/Unleavened Bread on Nisan 14 (March 27), 28 AD.
 Passover immediately precedes the harvest of barley and corn, which is about 30 days long.
 This placed the disciples plucking and eating corn in the following month, Lyyar (Lu 6:1), near the end of the corn harvest.
-This goes to confirm the feast they attended was Passover.
+This goes to support the feast they attended was Passover.

 Jesus and his disciples (although not recorded) most likely journeyed to Jerusalem to attend the spring Feast of Weeks/Harvest/Pentecost (Shavuot) on Sivan 6-7 (about 50 days after Passover); and the fall Feast of Tabernacles/Booths (Sukkot) on Tishri 15-21 (late Sep.); all healthy adult Jewish males were required to observe both.